 bufio.Readerfor performance reasons, taking care to use

 io.ReadFullto ensure no partial reads occur.

 On Plan 9,

-Readhas been reimplemented, replacing the ANSI X9.31 algorithm with fast key erasure.
+Readhas been reimplemented, replacing the ANSI X9.31 algorithm with a fast key erasure generator.

 CreateCertificateno longer supports creating certificates with